katelyng7/ComputerVision-on-Exoplanet-Detection/README.md

 Demonstration Code  © 2023-2024 Katelyn Gan (katelyngan77@gmail.com)

-Description
-This code demonstrates the concept and procedures of applying Computer Vision techniques to analyze stellar spectra and extract Radial Velocities (RV) for exoplanet detection.
+Description: This code demonstrates the concept and procedures of applying Computer Vision techniques to analyze stellar spectra and extract Radial Velocities (RV) for exoplanet detection.

 How to run the demonstration
 Run the demo code "CV_Approach_for_RV_Extraction_Code_Demo.py".